celery/celery/docs/userguide/canvas.rst

     >>> add.apply_async((2, 2), link_error=log_error.s())

-The worker will not actually call the errback as a task, but will instead call the errback function directly so that the raw request, exception and traceback objects can be passed to it.
+The worker won't actually call the errback as a task, but will instead call the errback function directly so that the raw request, exception and traceback objects can be passed to it.